w3c/yml2vocab/README.md

 I got inspired by the structure and Ruby script  that was created by my late colleague and friend Gregg Kellogg for version 1 of the Credentials Vocabulary.
 The vocabulary definition itself was using CSV.
 The CSV definitions have been changed to YAML, and the script itself has been re-written in TypeScript, and developed further since by adding new features based on usage.

-Many features are the result of further discussions with Many Sporny and Benjamin Young.
+Many features are the result of further discussions with Many Sporny, Benjamin Young, and Pierre-Antoine Champin.

 I dedicate this script to the memory of Gregg.
 R.I.P.